 Variations

-You can freeze any fresh herbs with this method of freezing herbs in ice cube trays with olive oil.
+This method of freezing basil works great with any fresh herbs.
 Fresh herbs add so much flavor to recipes and are expensive if you are buying them at the store.
+Don't let them go to waste and use this method of storing them instead.

 More Like This